Crossings states and sets of states in P\'olya random walks: Proof of Theorem

-\subsection{Proof of \eqref{eq-3.2}, \eqref{eq-3.12}, \eqref{eq-3.14} and \eqref{eq-3.3}}
+\subsection{Proof of \eqref{eq-3.2} and \eqref{eq-3.3}}

 The proof of \eqref{eq-3.2} is technically similar to that of \eqref{eq-3.1}.
 We define the system of intervals \eqref{eq-6.24} where $\mathbf{m}$ belongs now to $|\mathcal{M}^+(\mathbf{n})|$.
 Then, the intervals of \eqref{eq-6.7} are contained in those of \eqref{eq-6.24}.
-Deleting \eqref{eq-6.7} from \eqref{eq-6.24} and merging the ends, we obtain the set of points, the number of which is denoted by $z_{\mathbf{n},\mathbf{m}}^{(N)}$.
-By similar arguments to those used in the proof in Section \ref{S6.2}, we arrive at the relation
+Deleting \eqref{eq-6.7} from \eqref{eq-6.24} and merging the ends, we obtain the set of points, the number of which is denoted by $z_{\mathbf{m},\mathbf{n}}$.
+Similarly, we define $z_{\mathbf{n}}$ satisfying the relation